JMED106/psfrag-gtk/README.rst

 You can provide optional substitution files with the option [-s subs-file.tex]. ::

-$ pyfrag epsfile.eps -s subs-file.tex
+$ pypsfrag epsfile.eps -s subs-file.tex